High Yield Municipal Bond Fund Losses Attorney

 Most disputes between investors and their brokers or brokerage firms are resolved through FINRA arbitration.
 This process is typically faster and less expensive than traditional litigation.
 When you open a brokerage account, you generally sign an agreement requiring disputes to be resolved through FINRA’s arbitration forum.

 The FINRA arbitration process involves filing a Statement of Claim, selection of arbitrators, a discovery phase, and a fact hearing that functions as a streamlined trial.
-Investors have six years from the date the claim arose to file a FINRA arbitration claim, so timely action is important.
+FINRA Rule 12206 is a six-year arbitration eligibility rule measured from the occurrence or event giving rise to the claim; it is not a statute of limitations and does not extend separate court deadlines.

 Potential Damages